 Trolley parks are so named because U.S. railway companies constructed them in the late 1800s and early 1900s as a way to drum up weekend business.

-During the week, passengers kept the trolleys full as they commuted to and from work, but on the weekends, ridership was low.
+During the week, passengers kept the trolleys full as they commuted to and from work, but on the weekends, ridership, and revenue from collected fares, were low.
 The companies typically placed the parks at the ends of their lines to maximize use of the streetcars (and to maximize their profits).
 In addition to building the parks, the rail companies typically owned and operated the parks.

 According to the National Amusement Park Historical Association, as many as 1,000 trolley parks dotted the U.S. by 1919.

 A close relative of the trolley park is the seaside park.
 They came on the scene about the same time.
 Instead of being connected to a mode of transportation, the seaside parks were all about their locations along popular beaches.
-The most famous example of a seaside park is Coney Island.
+One of the most famous examples of a seaside park is Coney Island.
 The legendary Brooklyn, New York amusement area is still plugging away.
 But as with trolley parks, most seaside parks have closed.